ValBr11/docker-evaluation-players/README.md

 ### Building the Docker Image

-Run `sudo ./bash build.sh' if you want to create the docker image locally
+Run `sudo ./bash build.sh` if you want to create the docker image locally

 ### Pushing the Docker Image

-Run `sudo ./bash push.sh' if you want to push the docker image on Docker Hub
+Run `sudo ./bash push.sh` if you want to push the docker image on Docker Hub

 ### Readily Compiled Docker Image